 The markets in the Old Towns of the French Riviera are basically the beating heart of each town.
 They are lively places where locals get their daily produce and say “Bonjour!” to their neighbors, while eager tourists look on, curious about the daily activities of the locals, and try to catch the feel of daily Riviera life.

-Check out our guide to the best French Riviera markets.
+Looking for sales?
+Check out our guide to the best yearly sale events on the French Riviera.